-2.16 Correspondent Banking
+2.12 Correspondent Banking

-Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
-These services may include cash/funds management, international wire transfers, drawing arrangements for demand drafts and mail transfers, payable-throughaccounts, cheques clearing etc. Banks should gather sufficient information to understand fully the nature of the business of the correspondent/respondent bank.
+(a) Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
+These services may include cash/funds management, international wire transfers, drawing arrangements for demand drafts and mail transfers, payable-through-accounts, cheques clearing etc. Banks should gather sufficient information to understand fully the nature of the business of the correspondent/respondent bank.
 Information on the other bank's management, major business activities, level of AML/CFT compliance, purpose of opening the account, identity of any third party entities that will use the correspondent banking services, and regulatory/supervisory framework in the correspondent's/respondent's country may be of special relevance.
 Similarly, banks should try to ascertain from publicly available information whether the other bank has been subject to any money laundering or terrorist financing investigation or regulatory action.
 While it is desirable that such relationships should be established only with the approval of the Board, in case the Boards of some banks wish to delegate the power to an administrative authority, they may delegate the power to a committee headed by the Chairman/CEO of the bank while laying down clear parameters for approving such relationships.
 Proposals approved by the Committee should invariably be put up to the Board at its next meeting for post facto approval.
 The responsibilities of each bank with whom correspondent banking relationship is established should be clearly documented.
-In the case of payable-throughaccounts, the correspondent bank should be satisfied that the respondent bank has verified the identity of the customers having direct access to the accounts and is undertaking ongoing 'due diligence' on them.
+In the case of payable-through-accounts, the correspondent bank should be satisfied that the respondent bank has verified the identity of the customers having direct access to the accounts and is undertaking ongoing 'due diligence' on them.
 The correspondent bank should also ensure that the respondent bank is able to provide the relevant customer identification data immediately on request.

-b) Correspondent relationship with a "Shell Bank"
+(b) Correspondent relationship with a 'Shell Bank'

-Banks should refuse to enter into a correspondent relationship with a "shell bank" (i.e. a bank which is incorporated in a country where it has no physical presence and is unaffiliated to any regulated financial group).
+Banks should refuse to enter into a correspondent relationship with a 'shell bank' (i.e. a bank which is incorporated in a country where it has no physical presence and is unaffiliated to any regulated financial group).
 Shell banks are not permitted to operate in India.
-Banks should not enter into relationship with shell banks and before establishing correspondent relationship with any foreign institution, banks should take appropriate measures to satisfy themselves that the foreign respondent institution does not permit its accounts to be used by shell banks.
-Banks should be extremely cautious while continuing relationships with correspondent banks located in countries with poor KYC standards and countries identified as 'non-cooperative' in the fight against money laundering and terrorist financing.
+Banks should also guard against establishing relationships with respondent foreign financial institutions that permit their accounts to be used by shell banks.
+Before establishing correspondent relationship with any foreign institution, banks should take appropriate measures to satisfy themselves that the foreign respondent institution does not permit its accounts to be used by shell banks.
+Banks should be extremely cautious while continuing relationships with respondent banks located in countries with poor KYC standards and countries identified as 'noncooperative' in the fight against money laundering and terrorist financing.
 Banks should ensure that their respondent banks have anti money laundering policies and procedures in place and apply enhanced 'due diligence' procedures for transactions carried out through the correspondent accounts.